reshmabidikar/slate/source/includes/_subscription.md

 A subscription resource object specifying `accountId`, optional `externalKey`, and `planName`.

 Also, note that one can atomically change the per-subscription BCD while making this call by specifying a new date in the field body `billCycleDayLocal`.
-This allows to make changes and realign the billing with the date of the change.
+This allows changes to be made to realign the billing with the date of the change.

 **Query Parameters**